 Welcome to TUHSD's Summer Bridge Program

 Summer Bridge is a free summer program targeting 8th-grade students.
-The program brings Tempe Union, Tempe Elementary, and Kyrene District teachers together in a team teaching model to provide a highly engaging mathematics experience to help more students find success with the mathematics foundations preparing them to achieve proficiency in Algebra 1 by 9th-grade.
+The program brings Tempe Union, Tempe Elementary, and ASU Staff together in a team teaching model to provide highly engaging science and mathematics experiences to help more students find success with the mathematics and science foundations, preparing them to achieve proficiency in Algebra 1 and Integrated Science by 9th-grade.

-It is a Title 1 funded program only available for 8th-grade students who are enrolled in Mountain Pointe High School, Marcos de Niza High School, McClintock High School, and Tempe High School.
-Students enrolled at Desert Vista and Corona del Sol High Schools are not eligible to participate in this program.
+It is an ASU AZR3 funded program only available for 8th-grade students who are enrolled in Marcos de Niza High School, McClintock High School, and Tempe High School.
+Students enrolled at Mountain Pointe, Desert Vista and Corona del Sol High Schools are not eligible to participate in this program.

 - Bridge mathematics gaps in preparation for Algebra in grade 9

 - Increase foundational science understanding